rgalba/TasksAPI/talk/README.md

 # Section 3: A real app

-application: TODO list API
+application: Hello World API
 stack:
 - AWS Lambda
 - Serverless framework
-- DynamoDB
-- Python
+- Ruby

 ### Why to use a serverless framework?